lttng/lttng-modules/README.md

 Support
 -------

-Linux kernels >= 3.0 are supported.
+The current upstream Linux kernel is supported.

 Notes